Jurager/microservice/docs/operations.md

 | `{prefix}manifests` | set of registered service names | none |
 | `{prefix}idempotency:{request_id}` | cached response | `idempotency.ttl` |
 | `{prefix}idempotency:{request_id}:lock` | in-flight lock | `idempotency.lock_timeout` |

-> [!NOTE]
-> Each service has its own Redis.
-The gateway has its own Redis where it stores manifests pulled from services.
-There is no shared Redis between services.